 The scene that greeted Lessa was not one that she had been anticipating.
 Two strangely dressed men were walking across her front lawn, one of them was holding her struggling little brother on his shoulder.

 “Stop!”
 Lessa shouted as she pushed Storm just a little bit faster.
 The girl and her horse were nearly upon them when the men and her brother suddenly vanished.
 They were there, right before Lessa, just out of arm’s reach and less a heartbeat later they were just gone.

 Storm let go of a skull cracking scream from the shock of seeing three people vanish.
 Lessa uselessly tried to rein her to a halt.
-It was too late though.
 The horse’s hoofs cut deep ruts into the grass as they slid directly into the place where her brother and his kidnappers had just vanished.

 Storm was silenced mid exclamation, quite suddenly Lessa felt the air sucked from her lungs and her body frozen to the bone.
 She felt as if she had been put in a vacuum, every cell of her body was being compressed and pulled all at the same time.

-She scrambled off the ground and scooped him up only then did she look around to assess the situation.
+She scrambled off the ground and scooped him up, eyes blinking hard she tried to take in what was happening.
 There was a boy, around her own age fighting one of the men who had kidnapped Brody.
 The other man was already laying on the ground.

-The last piece of the chaos, the thing that Lessa’s attention finally turned to was the large moving green thing.
+The thing that Lessa’s attention finally turned to was the large moving green thing.
 Massive, scaled, winged and clawed the one word that came to Lessa’s mind was dragon.

-Fearing for Brody’s safety Lessa scooped him up and tried to bolt.
+Fearing for Brody’s safety Lessa tried to bolt.
 Before she could move she was frozen in place by an overwhelming sense of calm laced with concern, a feeling of peace with a little bit of panic.
 And she knew that the terrifying creature would cause no harm to her or Brody.

-“I won’t hurt you.”
+“I’m not going to hurt you.”
 He said backing away from the dragon, his eyes flickering back and forth from Lessa to the creature.
-The rumbling growl stopped as Lessa evaluated the boy.
+The rumbling growl stopped as Lessa looked the teen up and down.
 A sword dripping with blood was held in his hand. slowly, his eyes on the dragon, he knelt to wipe the blade on the moss and carefully sheath it at his side.

 “Were you hurt?”
 He asked turning once again to Lessa.

-Despite the pounding in her head and the bruises she felt forming along her side and shoulder she shook her head and turned to Brody.
+Despite the pounding in her head and the bruises she felt forming along her side and shoulder she shook her head and turned her attention to Brody.
 “Are you okay?”
 She asked as she held him slightly away from her, looking for blood or bruises.

 “No.” The young boy shook his head as he wiped his eyes.
 “I want to go home.”
 He said once again starting to sob.
 Brody was terrified but not broken.
 That was Lessa’s only relief.

 “I know kiddo.
 I know.”
-Lessa said standing and looking around now that she had a moment to breath.
-She disregarded the bodies of the men that were lying on the ground.
+Lessa held him close, patting his back and looking around.
+She deliberately ignored the bodies of the men that were lying on the ground.